shubozhang/java-8-features/README.md

 #### 2.2 What is a Stream?
 It is a new concept, and not collection.
 * Technical answer: a typed interface
     * An object on which one can define operations
-    * An object that does not hold any data
-// this is just a rule, not forced by compliler.
+    * An object that does not hold any data(this is just a rule, not forced by compliler).
     * An object that should not change the data a it processes (multicore, visibility issue, atomic, volatile)
     * An object able to process data in one pass
     * An object optimized from the algorithm point of view, and able to process data in parallel.